qdm12/gluetun/README.md

 ## Features

-- Based on Alpine 3.13 for a small Docker image of 54MB
+- Based on Alpine 3.14 for a small Docker image of 31MB
 - Supports: **Cyberghost**, **FastestVPN**, **HideMyAss**, **IPVanish**, **IVPN**, **Mullvad**, **NordVPN**, **Privado**, **Private Internet Access**, **PrivateVPN**, **ProtonVPN**, **PureVPN**,  **Surfshark**, **TorGuard**, **VPNUnlimited**, **Vyprvpn**, **Windscribe** servers
-- Supports Openvpn only for now
+- Supports OpenVPN and Wireguard (the latter in progress, see PR #565 and issue #134)
 - DNS over TLS baked in with service provider(s) of your choice
 - DNS fine blocking of malicious/ads/surveillance hostnames and IP addresses, with live update every 24 hours
 - Choose the vpn network protocol, `udp` or `tcp`